Your Signeasy account, authenticated by your password, permits you to access high-risk confidential documents that you are using with Signeasy.

 Whenever a new password is entered in the Update Password, it must meet the following requirements:

 At least 1 special character

-The password cannot be same as the current password.
+The password cannot be the same as the current password.

 Best practices to have a strong/secure password?

-Avoid words found in the dictionary, including recognised names such as “SignEasy”.
+Avoid words found in the dictionary, including recognized names such as “Signeasy”.
 Stay away from names or nicknames of people, pets, or places, or personal information that can be easily found out, such as your address, birthday, or hobbies.